 As a consultant winemaker he made two vintages of Exceptional Harvest for Ximénez Spínola, worked with Primitivo Collantes on their Fino Arroyuelo, Viña la Callejuela with their 2012 vintage Manzanilla, and Juan Piñero with his Camborio and Maruja.
 He also made a Tintilla for Hacienda La Parrilla Alta.
 In his own right, and occasionally with others like Armando Guerra, he is busy making experimental wines, always grown in and expressing as far as possible his beloved albariza soil.
 Along with another maverick winemaker, Willy Perez, he wrote a book "Las Añadas en el Marco de Jerez".
 Here are some of the projects:

 Pitijopos Volume I is a set of 6 wines all barrel fermented Palomino from 2014 but from 6 different vineyards.
 Forthcoming sets will show similar differences from different vineyards.
 Another project is Ube, old vine Palomino from different clones fermented in an old Manzanilla butt without flor.
 Then there is Pandorga, a PX from Carrascal made the old way, sunned and fermented but not fortified, and sold at a year old.
 Precede is a lovely Palomino fermented and aged in Sherry butts for 36 months without flor.
 Encrucijado is a Palo Cortado made from about 50% Palomino and 5 other traditional varieties fermented in butt where it ages for 10 months under flor and 10 oxidatively, depending on the vintage.
 It is bottled at a natural strength of 15.5%.
-Zerej consists of 120 sets of 4 magnums showing the effect of flor from mosto fermented in butts to 2 year old Manzanilla to 11 year old Manzanilla Pasada to an 18 year old Amontillado.
+The first release of Zerej consists of 120 sets of 4 magnums showing the effect of flor from mosto fermented in butts to 2 year old Manzanilla to 11 year old Manzanilla Pasada to an 18 year old Amontillado.
 Nearly all of these are already sold out, and there are waiting lists.